Dense Pneumatic Conveying#

 Floating Walls#

-In order to avoid particles passing through the periodic boundary conditions, we use floating walls.
+We use floating walls to avoid particles passing through the periodic boundary conditions.
 The floating walls are placed at the left and right side of the pipe.
-We need this pair of walls because periodic particles do not interact with the walls on the other side of the periodic boundary condition.
+We need this pair of walls because periodic particles do not interact with the periodic boundaries.

 subsection floating walls